awsdocs/amazon-ec2-user-guide/doc_source/efa-working-with.md

 # Working with EFA<a name="efa-working-with"></a>

-You can create, use, and manage an EFA much like any other elastic network interface \(ENI\) in Amazon EC2\.
-However, unlike ENIs, EFAs cannot be attached to or detached from an instance in a running state\.
+You can create, use, and manage an EFA much like any other elastic network interface in Amazon EC2\.
+However, unlike elastic network interfaces, EFAs cannot be attached to or detached from an instance in a running state\.

 ## EFA Requirements<a name="efa-reqs"></a>

 To use an EFA, you must do the following:
 + Use one of the following supported instance types: c5n\.18xlarge, i3en\.24xlarge, p3dn\.24xlarge
 + Use one of the following supported AMIs: Amazon Linux, Amazon Linux 2, Red Hat Enterprise Linux 7\.6, CentOS 7\.6, Ubuntu 16\.04, Ubuntu 18\.04
 + Install the EFA software components\.
+For more information, see [Step 3: Install Libfabric and Open MPI](efa-start.md#efa-start-enable) and [Step 4: \(Optional\) Install Intel MPI](efa-start.md#efa-start-impi)\.
 + Use a security group that allows all inbound and outbound traffic to and from the security group itself\.
+For more information, see [Step 1: Prepare an EFA\-Enabled Security Group](efa-start.md#efa-start-security)\.

 **Topics**
 + [EFA Requirements](#efa-reqs)